-This time two years ago I was waiting patiently for the birth of my third child.
-Having split with my partner I had to return home to my mother and it was a stressful time to say the least.
+In April 2014 I was waiting patiently for the birth of my third child.
+Having split with my partner.
+I had to return home to my mother and it was a stressful time to say the least.
 Moving back home is hard regardless of the circumstances but I arrived not only with sacks of clothes but with two young boys and a bun in the oven (a pink bun by the way but ssssssshhhhhhh you’ll ruin the end of the story).
 Not ones to dwell on the negative we just got on with things and tried to look forward to the new arrival as best we could.

 ‘there you go Ma, I may be a single mother to three children with no job and no home but I have manners….. all is not lost!!’

 We spent the day getting tests and injections and gel and all the stuff they do to kick start you into labour.
 Nothing worked.
 At the end of a long day I sent the mother home and she wasn’t two minutes gone when I had a few pains.
 As quickly as they came they stopped.
 No baby today.